About Residence Life

 Campus Residency Requirement

 The Westminster first- and second-year living experience is designed to provide students with the best possible college experience.
-On-campus living has many benefits, from higher academic performance—thanks to easy access to professors—to a greater sense of community and a smoother transition to college life.
+On-campus living has many benefits, from higher academic performance—thanks to easy access to professors—to a greater sense of community and a smoother transition to life at Westminster.

 The Importance of Living on Campus